Akil Baddoo Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.1 K/9, the eighth-best in the league.

-- The Astros' 3.95 team ERA ranks eighth across all MLB pitching staffs.
+- The Astros have a 3.94 team ERA that ranks eighth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.